LeKhang97/RNA3DGraphclust/README.md

 options:
   -h, --help            show this help message and exit -v, --verbose         verbose mode.

   -i INPUT, --input INPUT
                         input file.
 Must be in pdb format.

   -at, --atom_type      Atom types to be considered in the analysis.
 The default is C3.

   -t THRESHOLD, --threshold THRESHOLD
                         Lower threshold for sequence length.

   -o OUTPATH, --outpath OUTPATH
-                        path of output for json and pdb files.
+                        output path for json and pdb files.
 If not specified, the output will be saved in the current directory.

   -p PDB, --pdb PDB
                         output filename in PDB format.